 B. Understand concepts of angle measurement.
 An angle is measured with reference to a circle with its center at the common endpoint of the rays.
-The Basic student is able to:

 A. Recognize angles as geometric shapes that are formed wherever two rays share a common endpoint.
 OR